rpm-software-management/dnf/doc/conf_ref.rst

     files, rebuilding them to RPM locally.
 However, this is quite CPU and I/O intensive.
 Default is True.

+``deltarpm_percentage``
+    :ref:`integer <integer-label>`

+    When the relative size of delta vs pkg is larger than this, delta is not used.
+Default value is 75 (Deltas must be at least 25% smaller than the pkg).
+Use `0' to turn off delta rpm processing.
+Local repositories (with file:// baseurl) have delta rpms turned off by default.

 ``enablegroups``
     :ref:`boolean <boolean-label>`